Path-Check/safeplaces-ct-frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn run yarn run a11y-check`
+### `yarn run a11y-check`

 Runs the current accessibility tests in `/ally-tests/index.js.
-This file will have to be updates whenever new routes are created.
+This file will have to be updates whenever new routes are created.<br />
-Requires `PA11Y_LOGIN_EMAIL` and `PA11Y_LOGIN_PASSWORD`
+Requires `PA11Y_LOGIN_EMAIL` and `PA11Y_LOGIN_PASSWORD` <br />
-The script will output accessibility errors to the console and also generate html files with the error lists in `/ally-tests/errors.
+The script will output accessibility errors to the console and also generate html files with the error lists in `/ally-tests/errors.<br />
-Corresponding screenshots of the pages with errors will be generated in `/ally-tests/screenshots.
+Corresponding screenshots of the pages with errors will be generated in `/ally-tests/screenshots.<br />

 ### `yarn build`